 Submitting the Form

-Now, usually you would have to submit the form directly with the Federal Aviation Administration.
+Now, usually, you would have to submit the form directly with the Federal Aviation Administration.
 However, we want to make it easier for you.
-After all, when dealing directly with them, there are bound to be issues along the way.
+After all, when dealing directly with them, there are bound to be issued along the way.
 If there are any mistakes on the FAA form 8050-1 when you submit it, for example, they will return the application and you’ll have to submit it all over again, delaying the process.
 Our document checkers, however, make sure to check your application for mistakes before submitting them to the Federal Aviation Administration.
 That’s not to mention that we make it all the easier for you to find and fill out the corresponding forms here on our platform.

 Trust the National Aviation Center